whq611/DATA_SYNC-main/README.md

 * Effective status: effective or not;
 * Time node: time node field, such as whether the last updated (modified) time field.

-Mysql -→ postgresQL; mysql-→ postgresQL; mysql-→ postgresQL;
+5. Enter the information about the association between the primary and foreign keys of the target table, such as the primary table, primary key of the primary table, secondary table, secondary foreign key, etc.(Mysql -→ postgresQL; mysql-→ postgresQL; mysql-→ postgresQL;) as follows:
 * Synchronization table mapping: drop down box, select synchronization table mapping data;
 * Target table associated with primary table: drop down box, select the primary table associated with the foreign key field of the target table, such as teacher;
 * the main table primary key: fill in the target table foreign key reference (associated) field, such as id;